Clemson OT Blake Miller Scouting Report

 Athletic Tools

-With a measured 6’6 314 frame with 35-inch arms, Miller exceeds every measurement threshold that teams have for OT prospects.
-Beyond having great length and size, Miller is a fantastic movement athlete who flashes great fluidity, quickness, and explosiveness.
+With a verified 6’6 314 frame with 35-inch arms, Miller exceeds every length threshold that teams have at OT.
+Beyond having great length and size, Miller is a good movement athlete who good fluidity, quickness, and explosiveness.
 In pass protection, Miller utilizes his athletic tools to gain depth in his kick slide and mirror effectively.
 In the run game, Miller’s athleticism is an asset when he climbs to the second level on combo blocks and reach blocks on wide zone.
 Though he was not asked to do this much during his time at Clemson, Miller’s athleticism and size should allow him to be an asset when pulling blocks for a scheme that wants its OTs to block in space.

-Video 2: OT Blake Miller (RT 78) using his quickness to pick up DT Gabriel Reliford (19) while looping on a stunt
+Video 2: OT Blake Miller (78) using his quickness to pick up the looper on a stunt

-Video 3: OT Blake Miller (RT 78) using an outside hand strike to knock back LB Chaz Chamblis (32) and using his quickness to mirror around the corner
+Video 3: OT Blake Miller (RT 78) using an outside hand strike to knock back the EDGE and continues to mirror in space

-Video 4: OT Blake Miller (RT 78) using his fluidity, quickness, and speed to climb after executing a combo block on DT Jared Harrison-Hunte (81)
+Video 4: OT Blake Miller (78) climbing to the second level after executing a combo block

-Video 8: OT Blake Miller (RT 78) flashes his outside hand to bait a club move and gives up a pressure against the long arm from EDGE Ashton Gillotte (9)
+Video 8: OT Blake Miller (RT 78) loses to power after exposing his chest to the long arm

 Technicals

-Another major way Miller makes up for his lack of strength is his great understanding of leverage.
 Though he does get pushed back when players challenge his anchor, Miller does a great job of resetting his feet and sinking his hips to regain ground to prevent a sack/QB hit.
-Beyond assisting him when recovering in pass pro, Miller’s leverage allows him to be a major asset in the run game.
+Miller is not great at driving defenders out of gaps in the run game, but he has good effort and a solid understanding of leverage.
 By getting under defenders’ pads and playing with great effort, Miller moves defenders with ease and is great at opening up holes for Clemson’s gap-heavy run game.

 In terms of technical deficiency, Miller needs to improve his reliability picking up stunts and blitzes.
 Despite being a veteran college player, Miller has low moments where he lets up free rushers due to not communicating with his guard and having mental errors when accounting for the called protection compared to the defensive front.
 Though this is a fixable coaching issue, Miller will need to improve this with the NFL being rampant with creative minds that utilize exotic or disguised looks for their schemed pass rush.

-Video 16: OT Blake Miller (RT 78) has a miscommunication with the OG Walker Parks (RG 55) that lets up a free rusher on the E/T stunt
+Video 16: OT Blake Miller (78) makes a mental mistake that lets up a free rusher

 Draft Projection